 If the idea of starting your own business fills you with panic, I recommend you get some business coaching to help you out!

-The 7-week Set Yourself Up For Freelancing Success group coaching program is an awesome resource for empowering you to start and build your dream business.
+These freelancer programs are an awesome resource for empowering you to start and build your dream business.